 The initial 18 Weeks RTT reporting function is over reporting breaches.
 This does not affect the national reporting as there is a lengthy validation process in place.
 The issue is that the report does not show the clock stops for each pathway, it counts the last appointment linked to the pathway and excludes all previous clock stops.
 This drastically increases the amount of time required to validate records to ensure we meet the national standard.
 Once the 90% standard is achieved there is no further validation.

-- Work will continue during 2017/18 with the reduction in the number of 12 week breaches. - The Waiting Times team are working with IM&T to secure senior developer time to resolve the reporting issue within the Business Objects Universe.
+- Work will continue during 2017/18 with the reduction in the number of 12 week breaches.

 Standard: Combined Linked Pathway Performance